 What is content marketing?

-Put simply, content marketing is a marketing technique that involves creating and distributing relevant and valuable content to attract, acquire, and engage a well-defined target audience.
+Put simply, content marketing is an inbound marketing technique that involves creating and distributing relevant and valuable content to attract, acquire, and engage a well-defined target audience.
 In the age of the internet, it also means that digital content is front and center in the process.

 In addition, having search engine optimized content (content focused around keywords, terms and ideas your target audience is searching for in Google, Bing or other search engines) becomes paramount.
 The focus is on creating audience engagement – getting people to interact with your content by commenting on it, signing up for more, or continuing their journey by responding to a “call to action.”